 This is an old diet drama story that we DO NOT need to repeat.
-This Memorial Day, as you may be navigating some tricky food situations, it’s important to remember that you are human.
+This Holiday season, as you may be navigating some tricky food situations, it’s important to remember that you are human.
 Diet culture has led us to believe that we need to operate our food plan like robots.
 But that’s not how life works.

 To do things differently this year, we need to think about the skill called Dialectical Abstinence, also known as your Anti-Perfection Plan.
 Here’s how it works- while we still want to aim for the gold (doing our plan to a T), we need to understand that there will be times where things don’t go as planned.
 These are the moments where we take a mindless bite of food or turn to food out of social pressure or to cope with our feelings.
 In these moments, we want to try to treat our slips with compassion and remind ourselves that it’s never too late to get back on plan!

 Once we realize we’re in need of an Anti-Perfection Plan, we need to figure out what it will be!
 Every situation is different – and every person is different – so it’s important to reflect on what this looks like for you in your life.
 For example, you might find that taking a walk, calling up an accountability partner or a supportive friend, or taking some time for yourself to breathe and make an intention for the rest of the day are helpful skills in most situations!
 For many people, it’s helpful to think about the next step to take, and take it one step at a time (not getting too ahead of ourselves!).